django-hurricane/django-hurricane/README.md

 ### Celery
-In the future, Hurricane should provides a sophisticated Django-celery integration with health checks and Kubernetes-scaling.
+In the future, Hurricane should provide a sophisticated Django-celery integration with health checks and Kubernetes-scaling.

 **Todo**